Did you know that a single aquatic plant can make a huge difference in your freshwater fish tank?

 When left floating Crystalwort casts a nice dappled shade, that’s greatly appreciated by the aquarium inhabitants as it resembles their natural freshwater environment.

-The Moneywort is a wonderful plant that does extremely well when kept floating on the surface of your fish tank.
+The Moneywort from the Bacopa genus is a wonderful plant that does extremely well when kept floating on the surface of your fish tank.

 You can root it in the substrate as well, however, I prefer keeping it as a floater.